lgaudencio/warsaw-uprising-1944/README.md

 * Photos
     * The photos page will provide the user will a series of images that were taken throughout those 63-days of the uprising.
-    * This was added for those that like a visual aspect to their learning, as they say, a picture is worth a throusand words.
+    * This was added for those that like a visual aspect to their learning, as they say, a picture is worth a thousand words.

     ![Pictures taken during the uprising](assets/images/photos.png)